uddugteam/solidity-test/README.md

 - Install all dependencies using yarn
 - Run `npx hardat test` to insure, that contract is compiling
 - Create `test` directory and `erc20.ts` test file
-- Push fixed code (with test) to NEW github repository

 ## Tasks